adityaaa2511/Deep_learning_Projects_using_Tensorflow-/README.md

 ## Transfer Learning for Computer Vision
 *Using Pre-trained CNN bodies on large datasets like ImageNet and using the trained weights/bodies for classification.
 Some examples of popular state-of-the-art models include VGG, ResNet,Inception etc*<br/>

+## Recommender Systems
+*Training neural network models on User, Object, Rating dataset for recommending unseen/unused objects to users based on the type/genre that they have rated the highest* <br/>

 ## Generative Adversarial Networks
 *Some key points I learnt while researching/reading/exploring Generative Adversarial networks popularly known as GANs.*<br/>
 * A GAN is not just a single neural network, but a system of 2 neural networks: **Generator** and **Discriminator**.<br/>